The Silver Skates (film): Filming

 Vast amounts of scenery were created for the film, taken from a 10000 sqm warehouse and installed on special structures on the Great Neva by emergency response personnel.

 Skates based on historical models were custom made for the film, as well as carriages, sleighs and cars of the period.
 Jewelry used in the film was rented from Garrard & Co and kept under guard.

 Principal photography was undertaken from January to May 2019.
 Locations in Saint Petersburg include the Peter and Paul Fortress, the Grand prince with a passage of the Saint Michael's Castle, Vitebsky railway station, and the Stieglitz Museum of Applied Arts.
 Scenes were also shot in Leningrad Oblast, such as at Great Gatchina Palace in the town of Gatchina.
 Interior scenes were filmed in Yusupov Palace, Marble Palace, Sheremetev Palace (Fountain House), as well as in the Vladimir Palace (House of Scientists).

 Most of the filming took place on the frozen rivers and canals of the bridges in Saint Petersburg, and comprise the largest collection of such footage.
 The film crew built and decorated ice fairs and skating rinks, and when the spring of 2019 began to come into its own, a large-scale decoration of the frozen Moyka River was built in the pavilion to shoot action scenes on ice.

 Post-production

-The computer graphics for the project was be handled by Alexander Gorokhov's CGF visual effects studio.
+The computer graphics for the project were handled by Alexander Gorokhov's CGF visual effects studio.

-About 200 specialists took part in the work on visual effects. specialists filmed and scanned the center of St. Petersburg with a special camera so that in the scenes filmed in the pavilion against the background of a chroma key, real architectural objects could be built in post-production.
+About 200 specialists took part in the work on visual effects.
+CGF specialists filmed and scanned the center of St. Petersburg with a special camera so that in the scenes filmed in the pavilion against the background of a chroma key, real architectural objects could be built in post-production.

 Controversy

 The film was called "scandalous" by journalists because of the initiation of a case by Rosprirodnadzor (Federal Service for Supervision of Natural Resources).
 The residents of St. Petersburg were initially surprised to see how public utilities cleared snow from the ice at the Moyka River, Kryukov Canal and Griboyedov Canal were covered with blue wooden slabs and film studio agents appeared nearby.

-The paint from these slabs allegedly penetrated the ice and then polluted the water.